 - Optional (recommended): When you're ready to launch, replace your root site with the new site.

-- Make the site a home site by following the steps in the next section.
+- To make the site a home site, follow the steps in the next section.

-- Make sure to customize the Office 365 theme for your organization, adding your logo and linking it to the home site.
+- Make sure to customize the Microsoft 365 theme for your organization, adding your logo and linking it to the home site.

 Set a site as your home site